shikokuchuo/mirai/README.md

 –

-On the server, `server()` may be called from an R session, or an Rscript invocation.
+On the server, `server()` may be called from an R session, or an Rscript invocation from a shell.
 This sets up a remote daemon process that connects to the client network IP address and receives tasks:

     Rscript --vanilla -e 'mirai::server("tcp://192.168.0.2:5555")'

-Alternatively, use `serverq()` to launch a queue directing a cluster of
+Alternatively, specify ‘n’ to launch an active server queue directing a cluster of ‘n’ daemons:
-\[8\] daemons:

-    Rscript --vanilla -e 'mirai::serverq(8,"tcp://192.168.0.2:5555")'
+    Rscript --vanilla -e 'mirai::server("tcp://192.168.0.2:5555",n=8)'

 –